 The only assumption made on the part of the therapist is the understanding that every client is valuable, possesses worth, and has the capability to realize his ideal-self.

 Below you will find an old video from 1960.
-In this video of Carl Rogers you are first presented with an excerpt from a counselling session and you hear about the client's positive experience of a therapist using the unconditional positive regard.
+In this video of Carl Rogers you are first presented with an excerpt from a counseling session and you hear about the client's positive experience of a therapist using the unconditional positive regard.

 It is the